 Pancreatic cancer is the fifth leading cause of cancer death in the United States, according to the Centers for Disease Control and Prevention.
-The American Cancer Society estimates that in 2015, nearly 49,000 people are expected to be diagnosed with the disease.
+The American Cancer Society estimates that in 2016, more than 53,000 people are expected to be diagnosed with the disease.
 The average age at diagnosis is 71.

 Symptoms of cancer of the pancreas

 Most patients diagnosed with cancer of the pancreas experience

 - Jaundice (yellowing of the skin or eyes)

 - Pain in the upper abdomen or back